tum-esi/common-coding-conventions/Readme.md

 ### Use `TODO` and `FIXME` tags.
 Comment unfinished work with `TODO:` or `FIXME:`, which allows to search & find these lines later.
+Some IDEs will automatically highlight these tags via [extensions](https://open-vsx.org/extension/wayou/vscode-todo-highlight).
 A `TODO` is more urgent and needs to be done, a `FIXME` would be nice to have but is not required.

 ### Readme Files